JobiJoba/MyForm.NET/README.md

 ## Motivation

-The goal of this project is for me to return in the .NET world by doing a small project fron A to Z.
+The goal of this project is for me to return in the .NET world by doing a small project from A to Z.

 - I'm using [Rider IDE](https://www.jetbrains.com/rider/) (from jetbrains).
 - I'm on a Mac (M1)